ecmwf/earthkit-data/README.md

 Interfaces and functionality are likely to change, and the project itself may be scrapped.
 **DO NOT** use this software in any project/software that is operational.

-**emohawk** makes it simple to read, inspect and slice data from a wide range of geospatial input types (GRIB, netCDF, zarr and more) and transform them into familiar scientific Python objects (including numpy arrays, pandas dataframes, xarray datasets).
+**earthkit-data** makes it simple to read, inspect and slice data from a wide range of geospatial input types (GRIB, netCDF, zarr and more) and transform them into familiar scientific Python objects (including numpy arrays, pandas dataframes, xarray datasets).

 ```
-data = emohawk.from_file("my-data.nc")
+data = earthkit.data.from_file("my-data.nc")
 arr = data.to_numpy()
 df = data.to_pandas()
 dataset = data.to_xarray()
 ```

-**emohawk** provides additional convenient methods for quickly inspecting certain features of your input data, such as data dimensionality, axes, coordinate reference systems and bounding boxes.
+**earthkit-datak** provides additional convenient methods for quickly inspecting certain features of your input data, such as data dimensionality, axes, coordinate reference systems and bounding boxes.